Robie writes to help people acquire financial strength. She got her MBA from the University of Venice, Italy.

 When we need cards for adults, sometimes I do buy them, mainly because I run out of time to make my own.
 But if I can manage, I make a greeting card using a small original painting of mine.
 If that does not work out, or look in the $.99 section at the store, there are some cute cards that can definitely compete with the fancy ones.

-This is not really to save money because I usually end up spending more on the gift.
-It's more about spending money wisely, I rather invest $3-4 more in the gift value than on the card.
+For me, it's not really to save money, because I usually end up spending more on the gift, however, it could be.
+For us it's more about spending money wisely, I rather invest $3-4 more in the gift value than on the card.

 © 2012 Robie Benve